rafipatel/Image-Super-Resolution-using-GANs/README.md

 ## Acknowledgments
-- This project is inspired by the original SRGAN paper by Ledig et al. (2017).
+- The SRResNet model architecture and training procedure are based on the paper: "Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network" by Christian Ledig et al.
+- This implementation borrows concepts from various open-source repositories and research papers in the field of image super-resolution.
-- Code structure and design influenced by various open-source implementations of GANs and SRGANs.
+- Code structure and design influenced by various open-source implementations of GANs, SRGANs and SRResNets.

+Feel free to contribute, report issues, or suggest improvements to this repository.
+Happy coding!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.